 Price Philanthropies supports non-profit organizations that advance the cause of human rights by protecting civil liberties and increasing public awareness of human rights issues.
-As a core part of this initiative, we support the American Civil Liberties Union (ACLU), Anti-Defamation League (ADL) and the United States Holocaust Memorial Museum.
+As a core part of this initiative, we support the American Civil Liberties Union (ACLU), Casa Cornelia Law Center, UCSD U.S. Immigration Policy Center, International Refugee Assistance Project (IRAP), and the United States Holocaust Memorial Museum.
 Within this initiative, immigration and immigrant rights have long been an area of specific focus.

 Our grantmaking largely centers around legal representation,

 increasing the knowledge of civil rights among immigrant families, and

 Price Philanthropies does not accept unsolicited grant proposals in this area.
 To learn more about our work or request a meeting with our Human Rights Initiative staff, please contact Rosario Iannacone.

 Human Rights Initiative Grants